 Spring can often mean allergies!

 While it still feels a little like winter here in Melbourne today, I can feel the energy shifting!
-As the season of winter has coming to an end, the weather of spring is only slowly appearing and blooming out the sunshine.
+As the season of winter has come to an end, the weather of spring is only slowly appearing and blooming out the sunshine.

 Spring is all about freshness, new beginnings, re-birth, creativity, detox, cleansing, getting shit done and generally doing more!